 [ Entrance Map ] GU11 1PZ is the nearest post code and you enter the venue off Bourley Road.

-[ 3D Landscape » ] The short uphill start leads into a fast fireroad descent - take care here - but once out onto the lap the course opens out into lovely smooth flowing singletrack.
-The technical Corkscrew is a love it or hate it feature as it twists and dips through a series of ridges.
+[ 3D Landscape » ] Crowthorne Wood is really our home venue, where it all started back in the day.
+The short uphill start leads into a fast fire road descent - take care here - but once out onto the lap the course opens out into endless choices of lovely smooth flowing single track in the open and in amongst the trees, giving a different course every time.
+Some short sharp climbs test your legs and the variety of technical challenges keep you on your toes.
+The Corkscrew is a love it or hate it feature as it twists and dips through a series of ridges.
 Our advice, select a middling gear and maintain a steady pace keeping clear track in front of you to look ahead.
-The finishing loop offers spectators a good view of the riders climbing and then descending a few minutes later on loose gravel corners.
+The finishing loop offers spectators a good view of the riders returning to the finish then riding away, climbing and then descending, to finish a few minutes later.

 [ Entrance Map » ] The competitor and spectator vehicle entrance is part way along the B3348 Bracknell Road.
-The parking area is approximately 1/2 mile from the registration point just to the east of the A3095 on the Devil's Highway Roman Road.
+The parking is on forestry fire roads approximately 1/2 mile from the registration point just to the east of the A3095 on the Devil's Highway Roman Road.
 Please DO NOT park on the verge of the A3095.

 The nearest post code is RG45 6AR.